Jones Jr. Re-joins HEAT | Miami Heat

 Jones Jr. Re-joins HEAT

 Jones Jr. has appeared in 11 games (eight starts) with the HEAT this season averaging 3.8 points, 2.6 rebounds and 18.0 minutes.
-He has appeared in 28 G League games (22 starts) this season between the Northern Arizona Suns (16 games) and the Skyforce (12 games) averaging 17.3 points, 7.1 rebounds, 1.9 assists, 1.75 blocks, 1.29 steals and 29.0 minutes while shooting 49.4 percent from the field.
-In his last game with the Skyforce on March 17 against the Austin Spurs, he scored 19 points while grabbing eight rebounds, recording three steals, dishing out two assists and blocking a game-high two shots.
+He has appeared in 29 G League games (22 starts) this season between the Northern Arizona Suns (16 games) and the Skyforce (13 games) averaging 17.4 points, 7.4 rebounds, 1.9 assists, 1.79 blocks, 1.31 steals and 29.1 minutes while shooting 49.7 percent from the field.
+In his last game with the Skyforce, he posted a 21-point, 17-rebound double-double while also blocking three shots, dishing out two assists and recording two steals on March 20 against the Iowa Wolves.

-Jones Jr. is expected to be active tonight for the HEAT’s game vs. the Denver Nuggets.
+Jones Jr. is expected to join the HEAT tonight for their game at the Oklahoma City Thunder.